Mbed-TLS/mbedtls/ChangeLog.d/00README.md

 * Documentation improvements.
 * Performance improvements, unless they are particularly significant.
-* Changes that don't impact library users directly, for example new tests or changes to the test framework.
+* Changes to parts of the code base that users don't interact with directly, such as test code and test data.

 Until Mbed TLS 2.16.8, we required changelog entries in more cases.
 Looking at older changelog entries is good practice for how to write a